open-edge-platform/infra-managers/attestationstatus/README.md

-It receives attestation  status updates from the Privileged Attestation Pod component running on the Edge Node, determines which Instance to update (Using the SMBIOS UUID of the device), then updates Inventory with the status data, which can then be queried by the northbound REST API or UI and displayed to the user.
+It receives attestation  status updates from the Privileged Attestation Pod component running on the Edge Node, determines which Instance to update (Using the System Hardware UUID of the device), then updates Inventory with the status data, which can then be queried by the northbound REST API or UI and displayed to the user.